Acute Limb Ischaemia

 Prolonged course of heparin may be the most effective non-operative management of acute limb ischemia.

-Any patient started on conservative management via heparin will need regular assessment and re-examination to determine its effectiveness.
+Any patient started on conservative management via heparin will need regular assessment to determine its effectiveness.
 Surgical interventions may be warranted if no significant improvement is seen.

 If the cause is embolic, the options are: